Lab 1 Solutions

 Solution Files

 Using no command-line options will run the code in the file you provide and return you to the command line.
-For example, if we want to run
+If your file just contains function definitions, you'll see no output unless there is a syntax error.

 -i